TheArchitect2000/Blockchain-based-IoT-Server/README.md

 MULTER_MEDIA_PATH = ./storages/resources
 MULTER_MEDIA_SIZE = 10000000    # 10 MB
 ```
+- Create two wallets address on Fidesinnova network for the admin and the faucet.
+To learn how to connect your wallet to fides network, please [watch this video on YouTube](https://www.youtube.com/watch?v=3GVfyu4uzhs)
-- Create two accounts: one for the admin and one for the faucet.
-After creation, send only the wallet addresses (excluding private keys) to info@fidesinnova.io.
-FidesInnova will transfer some tokens to both of your accounts.
-Additionally, the admin account will be authorized on the network.
-The faucet account can be used to distribute tokens to your users, while the admin account will be used to manage operations on the global network.
+- Email only the wallet addresses (excluding private keys) to info@fidesinnova.io and ask to receive some tokens for your node operation.
+The admin address will be authorized on the network.
+The faucet address will be used to distribute tokens to your users on your server.
 Never share your account’s private key with anyone.
 - Update these parameters in the file:
 ```
 NODE_ID = "your-node-url" # Set this to your node URL